gtuck/web3400-Course-Docs/projects/01/description.md

         // Check if user exists
         if ($user) {
-            // User found, now update the activated_on field with the current date and time
+            // User found.
+Now update the activated_on field with the current date and time
             $updateStmt = $pdo->prepare("UPDATE `users` SET `activation_code` = CONCAT('activated - ', NOW()) WHERE `id` = ?");
             $updateResult = $updateStmt->execute([$user['id']]);